The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 They were never granted custody.

-All kinds of horrible rotten things happened with just the advent, the modern era of feminism.
+All kinds of horrible, rotten things happened with just the advent, the modern era of feminism.

-And with all of these things, like feminism and the other things that came along with it, political correctness attached, and that was censorship, and people had to shut up.
+And with all of these things, like feminism and the other things that came along with it, political correctness attached, and that was censorship.

 They had to stop thinking the way they think.

-There is more anger and frustration subdued, contained over what the left has done to this country, to this culture to our society, and it's just blowing.
+There is more anger and frustration subdued, contained over what the left has done to this country, to this culture, to our society, and it's just blowing.

-And the people who believe this has been a good thing think that they've persuaded everybody to agree with them that the way America used to be was rotten and mean spirited and all these other things.
+All this multiculturalism, all of this attack on what has been known as traditional Americanism, and the people who believe this has been a good thing think that they've persuaded everybody to agree with them that the way America used to be was rotten and mean spirited and all these other things.

 And this is one example, but there are countless zillions of others.